 According to the National Safety Council, 12,600 work-related accidents occur in the United States per day, and 4.6 million accidents happen every year.

 Workers are injured every year in every imaginable way.
 Sometimes they’re preventable accidents, like when safety protocols are ignored.
-Employers must make sure that all employees follow proper safety protocols at all times.
+Employers must make sure that all employees always follow proper safety protocols.

 Workplace accidents also occur when managers fail to properly train their employees or force them to work through fatigue.
 Poorly maintained work sites also cause work-related accidents, including slips, trips, and falls.
 If anything like this happened to you, you likely have the right to workers’ compensation.